PhD, University of Virginia

 Postdoctoral Research, The Wistar Institute, Philadelphia, PA

 My research is devoted to understanding the molecular mechanisms that regulate early mammalian embryogenesis, and how disruptions in early developmental events can lead to disease later in life.
 In seeking to understand the early embryo, my research also incorporates the biology of gametes and gametogenesis, particularly the oocyte and oogenesis.
 This leads into studies of interactions between the oocyte and follicle cells.
 Additionally, the mechanisms that establish early cell lineages are examined.
-For over 20 years my laboratory has developed and applied methods for detailed molecular studies of oocytes, embryos, and stem cells.
+For nearly 30 years my laboratory has developed and applied methods for detailed molecular studies of oocytes, embryos, and stem cells.
 My research encompasses genetics, epigenetics, cell biology, cell physiology, and gene network analysis, providing for a comprehensive approach.
 This includes heavy use of genome, epigenome, bioinformatic and transcriptome analysis technologies.
-These genetic, genomic and molecular studies are coupled to microsurgical methods, such as nuclear transfer, cloning, cytoplasm transfer, microinjection, and sperm injection.
+These genetic, genomic and molecular studies are combined with microsurgical methods, such as nuclear transfer, cloning, cytoplasm transfer, microinjection, and sperm injection.
 This powerful combination of methods enables in-depth study of the controlling mechanisms operating inside mammalian oocytes and embryos, despite their limited availability, cost, and small size.
-Through an NIH-funded (R24) Primate Embryo Gene Expression Resource (PREGER), my lab contributed a large amount of novel data to the field of primate embryology.
-Our discoveries highlight the importance of nonhuman primates as research models, as we have documented many profound differences as compared to rodent models.
-Other studies take advantage of mouse genetic models to identify novel molecular pathways controlling oogenesis and embryogenesis, and to study environmental effects on these processes.
-Most recently, we have engaged in applying gene editing technologies in embryos.
-Future plans include the incorporation of other model organisms and the broader study of the effects of environmental toxins on reproduction.
+My research has involved mouse and nonhuman primate research models and most recently expanded to the bovine model.
+Current interests include understanding evolutionary divergence between mammals affecting oocyte and embryo biology.
+Many studies take advantage of mouse genetic models to identify novel molecular pathways controlling oogenesis and embryogenesis, and to study environmental effects on these processes.
+Most recently, we have engaged in applying gene editing technologies.
+Current research interests focus on understanding the regulation of maternal mRNA in oocytes and early embryos, the regulation of embryonic transcriptional genome activation, and the role of endocrine factors in regulating oocyte and embryo quality.

 Developmental Origins of Disease